Thanksgiving Recipes & Thanksgiving History

 Why did the Pilgrims leave from Europe, and what were they hoping to accomplish in the New World?

-Jamestown was an English colony founded in Virginia in 1607, but it was not settled as a community for people to live and eek-out a living the way they saw fit.
-It was a for-profit company camp, founded by The London Company, and it’s population more closely resembled employees than settlers.
-The Pilgrims, on the other hand came for religious freedom.
-They were Separatists.
-Some define that to mean that they believed their church organization should be completely separate from the government.
-Others define it to mean that they wanted to separate themselves from the Church of England.
-Ultimately though, both notions result in the same end—in England, they were not allowed to worship God according to the dictates of their own heart, so they left.
-The Pilgrims were not employees of the company, instead, they were settlers who agreed to repay the financial backers of their passage.
+The Pilgrims began on a different foot than one of their most famous predecessors, Jamestown, which was an English colony founded in Virginia in 1607 and was not settled as a community for people to live and eek-out a living the way they saw fit.
+Instead, the Plymouth Colony was a for-profit company camp, founded by The London Company, and its population more closely resembled employees than settlers.
+The Pilgrims, on the other hand, came for freedom-more particularly, religious freedom.
+They were not employees of the company, but they were settlers who agreed to repay the merchant sponsors (financial backers) of their passage.
+The Pilgrims were deeply religious Christians; they were Separatists.
+Some define that to mean that they believed their church organization should be completely separate from the government, while others define it to mean that they wanted to separate themselves from the Church of England.
+Ultimately though, both notions resulted in the same end—in England, they were not allowed to live their lives or worship God according to the dictates of their own heart.
+Everyone who did not recognize the absolute civil and spiritual authority of the state/church was persecuted.
+They were hunted and imprisoned, so they ran away from England.
+Like many of the colonists of the era, the Pilgrims arrived in America as an attempt to flee from captivity and oppression.

 What problems did they face upon arrival and settlement?

-Before the Pilgrims left the Old World, their merchant sponsors in London wrote a contract that called for everything they produced to be stored in a common storehouse with each member of the commune entitled to a common share.
-Their houses, lands, and improvements were all owned in common by the commune.
+Before the Pilgrims left the Old World, their sponsors in London wrote a contract that called for everything they produced to be stored in a common storehouse with each member of the commune entitled to a common share.
+The Plymouth Company wanted a form of fairness (as they saw it), so their houses, lands, and improvements were all owned in common by the collective.
 Everyone owned everything, and at the same time, each person owned nothing for himself.
-As a result, half the people didn’t carry their weight.
+As a result, half the people didn’t carry their weight and productivity was hamstrung.

 Thanksgiving facts that are important, but not shared frequently.